Mona Lisa | 1986

-And, at the other end of Mayfair’s Park Lane, the glamorous Park Lane Hotel, Piccadilly, W1.
+And, at the other end of Mayfair’s Park Lane, the glamorous Sheraton Park Lane Hotel, Piccadilly, W1.
 Neil Jordan returns to the Park Lane’s gleaming deco splendour for The End of the Affair.
-The hotel also appears in the savage Gangster No.1, as a restaurant and a beauty parlour in The Golden Compass, as an ocean liner in the 2008 film of Brideshead Revisited, and as the ‘Zig Zag Club’ in legendary Madonna-Sean Penn turkey, Shanghai Surprise.
+The hotel also appears in the savage Gangster No.1, as a 'New York' hotel in Made Of Honor, as a restaurant and a beauty parlour in The Golden Compass, as an ocean liner in the 2008 film of Brideshead Revisited, and as the ‘Zig Zag Club’ in legendary Madonna-Sean Penn turkey, Shanghai Surprise.

 It’s nearby, alongside the statue of Achilles at Hyde Park Corner (by the extraordinarily tacky Queen Elizabeth Gates) that George throws Simone out of the car after they row.